Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 goldfish in freshwater

 Whether you’re new to the goldfish world or have been keeping goldfish for decades, you’ve likely heard some rule of thumb describing the tank size that goldfish require.
 The two most common seem to be 1 gallon for every 1 inch of fish and 20 gallons for a single fish with 10 gallons added for each additional fish.
 You may have even encountered people who accused you of abuse or encouraged you to get rid of your goldfish when they found out you’re keeping a goldfish in a 10-gallon tank.
-The good news for you is that those “rules” are outdated and not based on science, but for some people, that makes it even more confusing to figure out what size tank to get for a goldfish.
-Here are the things you should know about the importance of tank size for goldfish.divider-fishbowl

-How Important is Tank Size for Goldfish?
+How Important Is Tank Size for Goldfish?

 tosakin goldfish

-Image Credit by Sad Agus, Shutterstock
+Image by: Sad Agus, Shutterstock

 What Does My Goldfish’s Tank Need?